stonecharioteer/blog/_drafts/authorization-using-oso.md

 Take a minute to reread the above two lines.
 This is important.

+In an earlier paragraph, I used the term "words" to refer to `user`, `"can_do"` and `this`.
+That was a gross over-simplification of what's happening here.
-The **tokens** do not have any real meaning as to what they do.
+These are **tokens**.
+The tokens do not have any real meaning as to what they do.
 It is up to *you* to impart meaning to them.

 While this doesn't look like much, it actually is.
 Oso provides users the Polar declarative language with which to declare *policies* for the